lunardao/dao/README.md

 10. Project X's wallet address to recieve the support
 11. LunarDAO treasury wallet address to recieve token Tx in agreed time, amount and price: lunarpunksquad.eth
 ```

-LunarDAO Squad will vote on the proposal of investment (see Governance chapter above).
-Project X sends the promised tokens to LunarDAO treasury or in case of an illiquid (yet) state, a SAFT NFT (under construction) will be minted by Project X for LunarDAO in exchange for the support sent to the project X's address.
+LunarDAO Squad votes on the proposal of investment (see [Governance](https://github.com/lunardao/dao#voting) for more details).
+Project X escrows the promised tokens to LunarDAO treasury as a part of the on-chain proposal, or in case of an illiquid (yet) token Tx, a SAFT NFT (under construction) will be minted by Project X for LunarDAO in exchange for the support sent to the project X's wallet address.

 ## Conclusion